LSTM-Kirigaya/openmcp-document/sdk-tutorial/usage/task-loop.md

 Registering hooks and obtaining the loop must be completed before `agent.ainvoke`!
 :::

-With this `loop` object, we can register the following hooks:
+Through this `loop` object, we can register the following hooks:

 - `registerOnChunk`: Triggered when the model returns a chunk
 - `registerOnDone`: Triggered when the task is completed